AbduzZami/Brats2020-Segmentation-using-3DUnet/README.md

 I trained the model for 50 epochs with a batch size of 1.

+Loss function was totalloss=diceloss+(1*focalloss).

+Learning rate was 0.001.

+Optimizer was Adam.

 For evaluation metrics I used Dice Coefficient, Intersection over Union, Accuracy, Precison, Recall, and F1-score.
 But only the Dice Coefficient and Intersection over Union is meaningful here.

 ## Scores